maliahavlicek/ci_mentor_insights/PORTFOLIO_2_JAVASCRIPT_ESSENTIALS.md

 # OVERVIEW

 This template was made as a guide to ensure you cover assessment criteria in your second milestone write up.
 It is specific to the **PORTFOLIO 2: Javascript Essentials** project.
-It was based off the [loaves running readme.md](https://github.com/lucyrush/readme-love-running#readme) with a few additions.
+It was based off the [loaves maths_readmd.md](https://github.com/Code-Institute-Solutions/readme-love-maths) with a few additions to help elevate you to possible distinction status.

 ## Helpful tools